 P.S.
-If you are new to the world of "technology" don't worry too much about that.
-Things may not "work" for you at first, but hang in there and we'll help you along.
-If you have not usedcourse management system before, you might find it helpful to view the orientation tutorial.
+If you are new to the course management system don't worry too much about that.
+Things may not "work" for you at first, but hang in there and we'll help you along. has a very goodorientation tutorial.

 Professor, California State University San Marcos

 Professor Emeritus, Robert H. Smith School of Business, University of Maryland